lokesh/hive-words/README.md

 - [ ] User sign up form
 - [ ] API authentication

+**Design**
+The initial design and interaction is heavily based off of the NYT game.
+Pre-release, make it distinct.
+Inspiration: https://wordhub.com/
+- []

 **Before sharing**
 - [ ] Find a domain and final name